Spike In Chilly Weather Increases Sale Of Winter Delights - UrduPoint

 Spike In Chilly Weather Increases Sale Of Winter Delights

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jan, 2021 ) :With the decline in temperature bringing freezing cold to the Federal capital; the demand of winter delights has increased among people particularly 'Gajar ka Halwa,' the most demanded delight.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :With the decline in temperature bringing freezing cold to the Federal capital, the demand of winter delights has increased among people particularly 'Gajar ka Halwa,' the most demanded sweet delight.

-Talking to APP, manager of a renowned bakery here on Wednesday said that these kinds of famous 'Halwa's', Jalebi, hot gulab jamuns and Kashmiri Tea add to the enjoyment of people rejoicing cold weather and the Gajar ka Halwa has become the center of attraction among citizens during peak of winter season.
+Talking to APP, manager of a renowned bakery here said to thi scribe that these kinds of famous 'Halwa's', Jalebi, hot gulab jamuns and Kashmiri tea add to the enjoyment of people rejoicing cold weather and the Gajar ka Halwa has become the center of attraction among citizens during peak of winter season.

 The manager also highlighted the prices of winter delights particularly Gajar ka Halwa had not been increased comparatively to previous years, adding, "We were selling a single plate for Rs100 whereas per kilogram for Rs1000, which is the same of the last year."
 He said during the lockdown of COVID-19 home delivery service was initiated that proved to be a blessing in disguise for us as our business continued to capture maximum orders.